Museum of Me

 This series of digital art galleries showcases selections of visual and language art.

-This virtual exhibition is best viewed on a desktop interface.
+This virtual exhibition is best viewed on (and exclusively for) a computer.
 Click each work of art to "go in" and take a closer look!

 If viewing on mobile, please see Instagram where each gallery is a 3-post triptych.
 (The page you are currently on has been disabled for mobile.)

 The rose has always held deep significance as a symbol of the feminine generative power, (the yoni or maternal creativity,) the strongest theme in the three self-portraits on display here.

 Sub rosa is a Latin phrase that alchemists use to identify the place where the process of psychic transformation takes place.
 Literally sub rosa means “under the rose.”
 The origin of this phrase follows a Greek myth in which Eros, the god of love and sex, gives a rose to Harpocrates, the god of silence, in gratitude for his discretion.